ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

       * If yes, fill in any new issues that sound interesting and mark it ready in the project description at the top of the repository (ie W16 - ready)
       * If no, then clean up anything from previous year and mark repository as not ready (ie W16 - not ready)

+  * Generation of new repositories
+    * Transition from Java Swing apps to Java web apps
+    * Many of the current projects are from many years ago and consist of simple games with oldschool graphics that are not very interesting anymore
+    * With the introduction of the Heroku lab, students can take any existing project and translate it into a Java web application.
+Although there is no corresponding introductory lab, if any students have Android application programming experience, they can take any existing project and translate it into an Android application.
+They cannot, however, create an iOS application because the course is designed to teach object oriented programming in Java.
+    * New apps can be started for the students to work on.
+    * To continue with the legacy code theme, and due to the complexities of web / Android application frameworks, the mentors should start the project repository.

 ```
 Moderators / Mentors